 Simple.
 My wife wanted to go home.
 She was tired of Canadian winters, and her dream was to own a business in Hong Kong.
 When she told me she wanted to move, I said: Why not?
 After all, who am I to deny her dreams?

 She made arrangements and moved on October 1, 1997.
 I lagged behind in Canada for a year to work, sell the house, sell the minivan and sell off or give away most of our possessions.
-I sure as Hell wasn't going to cart that stuff halfway around the world.
+I sure as Hell wasn't going to cart that stuff across the Pacific Ocean.

 I moved to Hong Kong exactly one year later, October 1, 1998.

 ~ Have you experienced discrimination?

 Given that Caucasians make up less than 2% of almost seven million people, not to mention the lingering post-colonial hangover, gee ... what do you think?

 I've felt it, but mostly it's been subtle, not overt.
 I don't practice it, therefore I tend not to invite it.

 It doesn't bother me when someone won't take the empty seat next to me on the bus or the train.
 It doesn't freak me out when people stare.
 It doesn't anger me when folks refer to me as gwai lo.
 It's amusing; heck, I refer to myself as a gwai lo.